 Did you know that food scraps and yard waste together make up 30% of what we throw away?

 UGA SNAP-Ed has existing blogs on Eating for a Healthy Earth and Five Quick Tips on How to Revive Your Wilting Produce that provide some great information on how to save your food.
 If you still have some food waste, composting may be your answer!
-Keep reading to find how you can transform your kitchen scraps into nutritious material for you and the Earth.
+Keep reading to find out how you can transform your kitchen scraps into nutritious material for you and the Earth.

 What is compost?